Introduction goes here

 77

-Letters of protection with clause volumus for one year for John de Hastings Hastynges, earl of Pembroke, who is setting out to Aquitaine in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Hastynges John de Hastings, earl of Pembroke , who is going to Aquitaine in the king’s service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .
+1

 By bill of p.s.